-You may remove your dressings 3 days after your surgery.
-Your incisions will be covered with visible sutures.
+You may remove your dressings three days after your surgery.
+Your incisions will be covered with steri-strips or visible sutures.
 Do not remove the steri-strips or cut any of the visible sutures.
 Cover the incisions with Band-Aids.